SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 The reason why offering SSD storage is highly desirable is documented in the [scs-0110-v1-ssd-flavors.md](https://docs.scs.community/standards/scs-0110-v1-ssd-flavors) standard.
-But couldn't we use the mechanisms described above to allocate arbitraty SSD storage when booting?
+But couldn't we use the mechanisms described above to allocate arbitrary SSD storage when booting?

 The unfortunate truth is: We can't.
 This is for two reasons:
 1. The [OpenStack server creation API](https://docs.openstack.org/api-ref/compute/?expanded=create-server-detail#create-server)
-   does allow us to define a volume type when deploying an image to a volume only with recent API microversions (2.67 and newer).
+   does allow us to define a volume type when deploying an image to a volume only with recent API micro-versions (2.67 and newer).
    Not all tools support this yet.
    Or we could revert to a two step process and create the volume in a separate step where we choose an appropriate `volume_type` in volume